kimikoesc/kimikoesc.github.io/_posts/2025-05-20-gemini-id-extraction.md

 ```go
 Text: "Analyze the provided image of an ID card.
 Extract the government issued number and the full name."
 ```
-The image is passed via `InlineData`, and Gemini returns a clean JSON response matching our schema.
+The image is passed via `InlineData`, and Gemini returns a clean JSON response matching the schema.

 ---